JJLongoria/aura-helper-sf/README.md

 DESCRIPTION
   Execute an entire project code analisys and generate report

-  Execute an entire project code analisys and generate a complex and navigable report in HTML like SonarQube
+  Execute an entire project code analisys and generate a complex and navigable report in HTML like SonarQube or Similars

 EXAMPLES
+  Running a report for the current folder project and save the results on the default folder

+    $ sf ah scan report run

+  Running a report for the current folder project and save the results on the default folder and get results as JSON (for CI/CD)

+    $ sf ah scan report run --output-dir "/path/to/output/folder" --json

+  Running a report only for the Security and Performance categories

+    $ sf ah scan report run --output-dir "/path/to/output/folder" --categories "Security,Performance"

+  Running a report for all categories except Security

+    $ sf ah scan report run --output-dir "/path/to/output/folder" --categories "!Security"

+  Running a report with the Auta Helper Moderate Quality Gate

+    $ sf ah scan report run --output-dir "/path/to/output/folder" --quality-gate Moderate

+  Running a report with the project custom Quality Gate.
+Can create custom quality gates using the command "sf ah scan report quality"

-  $ sf ah scan report
+    $ sf ah scan report run --output-dir "/path/to/output/folder" --quality-gate Custom

 FLAG DESCRIPTIONS
   -p, --progress  Report Command Progress